 Quoting Mr Bruce Schneider, “Security is a process, not a product”.
 So it’s foolish thinking that you have secured your website by installing one single plugin that one time.
 You must take into account security in every phase of your site lifecycle: from requirements analysis to maintenance.
 You are free not to do that, but if your website is attacked then not blame WordPress for it: it’s your fault!

 – “After all this time?”

 WordPress is a Content Management System.
 End of story.
 We all know that it was born as a blogging platform back then in 2003, but we’ve been using it as a CMS for years.
-Since 2010 actually.
-That year WordPress 3.0 was released and introduced a lot of awesome and powerful features such as custom post types, custom menu management, simpler custom taxonomies… And since then a lot of new features were released year after year.
-It’s definitely not just for blogs!
+Since 2010.
+That year WordPress 3.0 was released and introduced a lot of impressive and powerful features such as custom post types, custom menu management, simpler custom taxonomies… And since then a lot of new features were released year after year.
+It’s unquestionably not just for blogs!

 WordPress is a great and powerful software, but it’s not always the best choice.
 Remember that it’s a tool!
 It’s our responsibility to use it in the right way and the right situation.
 I’m a proud WP user and contributor, but this doesn’t mean that I use it in every project.

 Always ask yourself: “Why should I use WordPress?”.
 If you can find a satisfying answer, then go ahead and use it.
 Otherwise, it could be not the right tool.